 The beauty of Chuck's method is that no lathe is required only a table saw and a drill press.
 In a pinch, you could make the eyepieces with only a drill press by using a hand saw to cut and shape the wood housings.
 I already had a drill press and had been looking for an excuse to purchase a small table saw.
 Soon, an inexpensive Craftsman table saw found a place in my garage workshop.

 I am a relatively inexperienced woodworker, so I began experimenting with scrap pine lumber to learn how to rip it into the octagonal shape suggested by Chuck in his article.
 It turned out to be relatively easy.

 Chuck recommended using walnut for the eyepiece housings.
 After failing to find the recommended walnut stock locally, I found Woodcraft on the web.
 They sold me a small quantity of 2" × 2" walnut in 30" lengths.

 After practicing on the scrap lumber, I was confident that I could make the wood housings for the eyepieces, so I set out to acquire lenses and other parts.
 From Paul Rini Optics, I purchased two eyepiece lens sets and some 1.25" aluminum tubing.
-Rini no longer sells eyepiece sets, but a few of them are still available from Surplus Shed, where individual lenses are also available.
-Another source for lenses is Apogee Inc.
+Lens sets are no longer avalable from Rini, but some of his sets are still available from Surplus Shed, which also sells a variety of individual lenses.

 Components for the 23mm Erfle Eyepiece